hoonto/plnode/README.md

 ```
 -bash-4.2$ telnet localhost 1337
-Trying ::1...
-telnet: connect to address ::1: Connection refused
 Trying 127.0.0.1...
 Connected to localhost.
 Escape character is '^]'.
 Connection closed by foreign host.
 ```

-and in the psql console gave:
+and in the psql console:

 ```
 The connection to the server was lost.
 Attempting reset: Failed.
 !> \q
--bash-4.2$
 ```

-I didn't see the "Hello World", but it is a step closer as libuv did up the reference count due to the instantiation of the http server, as it should.
+I didn't see the "Hello World" come back to the client, but it is a step closer as the uv reference count was incremented due to the instantiation of the http server, as it should.

 References:
 ===